nikitavoloboev/data/programming-languages/swift/swift-libraries/swift-libraries.md

 - [PagedLists](https://github.com/rootstrap/PagedLists) - Paginated UITableView and UICollectionViews for iOS.
 - [uicollectionview-layouts-kit](https://github.com/jVirus/uicollectionview-layouts-kit) - Set of custom layouts for UICollectionView with examples.
 - [Loading Buttons](https://github.com/twho/loading-buttons-ios) - Collection of loading buttons and their stylings written in Swift.
-- [Twitter Text Editor](https://github.com/twitter/TwitterTextEditor) - Standalone, flexible API that provides a full-featured rich text editor for iOS applications.
+- [Twitter Text Editor](https://github.com/twitter/TwitterTextEditor) - Standalone, flexible API that provides a full-featured rich text editor for iOS applications. ([Intro](https://blog.twitter.com/engineering/en_us/topics/open-source/2021/introducing-twitter-text-editor.html))
+- [SheetPresentation](https://github.com/detroit-labs/SheetPresentation) - UIPresentationController and attendant classes for iOS to present a view controller pinned to an edge of the screen like an action sheet.

 ## macOS